 These different ways of looking at the data are useful for different purposes.

-Although average ratings are easy to understand and provide a helpful summary measure to compare responses year on year and across areas, the average does not show the proportion of people who gave each response on the 0 to 10 scale.
+Although average ratings are easy to understand and provide a helpful summary measure to compare responses year-on-year and across areas, the average does not show the proportion of people who gave each response on the 0 to 10 scale.
 The average cannot shed light on whether responses are evenly distributed along the 0 to 10 scale, or the proportions of people rating their well-being at the highest and lowest levels.
 For this reason, relying only on average ratings might mask important differences in how people rate their well-being.

-This is why the data are also presented in terms of the proportions of people who rated each aspect of their well-being within a particular range on the 0 – 10 scale.
+This is why the data are also presented in terms of the proportions of people who rated each aspect of their well-being within a particular range on the 0 to 10 scale.
 For the life satisfaction, worthwhile and happiness questions, ratings are grouped in the following way:

-0 to 4, (low)
+0 to 4 (low)

-5 to 6, (medium)
+5 to 6 (medium)

-7 to 8, (high)
+7 to 8 (high)

-9 to 10, (very high)
+9 to 10 (very high)

-For the anxiety question, ratings are grouped differently to reflect the fact that higher anxiety is associated with lower well-being.
+For the anxiety question, ratings are grouped differently to reflect the fact that higher anxiety is associated with lower personal well-being.
 The ratings for anxiety are grouped as follows:

-0 to 1, (very low)
+0 to 1 (very low)

-2 to 3, (low)
+2 to 3 (low)

-4 to 5, (medium)
+4 to 5 (medium)

-6 to 10, (high)
+6 to 10 (high)

-The ratings on the 0-10 scale are grouped this way because this results in fairly even groups of people who rate their well-being in different ways.
+The ratings on the 0 to 10 scale are grouped this way because this results in fairly even groups of people who rate their well-being in different ways.
 For example, the mean rating for the positive questions is around 7 to 8 and there are similar percentages of people rating their positive personal well-being as 5 or 6, 7 or 8 and 9 or 10.
 This is helpful for analysis purposes.